 - Add the chicken broth and seasonings, to the pot and bring to a low boil.
 Boil for 5-10 minutes, until the vegetables are cooked through.4 cups low-sodium chicken broth, ¼ teaspoon ground black pepper, ¼ teaspoon kosher salt, ½ teaspoon dried thyme, ¼ teaspoon dried rosemary, ¼ teaspoon dried sage, 1 bay leaf

-- Add the egg noodles to the pot and boil for 10 minutes, until the noodles are cooked to al dente, still slightly firm.
-If needed, add an extra cup of water or broth to adjust the consistency of your soup.3 cups dry egg noodles
+- Add the egg noodles to the pot and boil for 10 minutes, until the noodles are cooked to al dente, still slightly firm.3 cups dry egg noodles

 - Add the cooked chicken and boil for 2-3 minutes more.
 Sprinkle salt and pepper to taste.2 cups shredded cooked chicken